Thomas Tate Tobin: Scout, guide, Indian fighter

 In 1847, Tobin farmed on land bordering the San Carlos River southeast of El Pueblo, selling his crops to Lt.
 Col. William Gilpin, who was camped with his troops near Bent's Fort.
 The next year, Gilpin asked Tobin to scout for him during a planned spring campaign against the Indians.
 Gilpin asked Tobin to serve as a courier, carrying dispatches from the Canadian River valley of Oklahoma to Bent's Fort.

-Just before the Civil War, Maj.
-B.L.
-Beall hired Tobin as a scout to guide an expedition to find a railroad route to California.
-Beall described Tobin as "having a reputation almost equal to Kit Carson's for bravery, dexterity with his rifle, and skill in mountain life."
+Before the Civil War, Gwinn Harris Heap hired Tobin as a scout to guide an expedition to find a railroad route to California.
+Heap described Tobin as "having a reputation almost equal to Kit Carson's for bravery, dexterity with his rifle, and skill in mountain life."

 In November 1868, Gen. Penrose appointed Tobin as chief scout on an Indian-hunting campaign.
 Other scouts hired were Tobin's half-brother Charles Autobee, and "Wild Bill" Hickok.

 Felipe Espinosa

-In the early 1860s Felipe Espinosa (along with two cousins) moved to the San Luis Valley from New Mexico.
-The Espinosas went on a killing spree beginning in 1863, murdering more than 30 Anglos in the area in retaliation for relatives killed in the Mexican–American War.
+In 1858 Felipe Espinosa and his family moved to the San Luis Valley from New Mexico.
+Felipe and his younger brother Vivian Espinosa went on a killing spree beginning in 1863, murdering more than 30 Anglos in the area in retaliation for relatives killed in the Mexican–American War.
 A detachment of soldiers from Ft.
-Garland, as well as several posses, attempted to capture the brothers, but succeeded only in killing one brother, who was quickly replaced by a cousin.
+Garland, as well as several posses, attempted to capture the brothers, but succeeded only in killing one brother (Vivian), who was quickly replaced by a nephew, Jose Vincente Espinosa.
 Eventually, Colonel Sam Tappan, the commanding officer of Ft.
-Garland, requested Tobin's help in bringing Espinosas' reign of terror to an end.
+Garland, requested Tobin's help in bringing the Espinosas' reign of terror to an end.
 He provided Tobin with a detachment of fifteen soldiers, but Tobin left them at camp, as they made too much noise on the trail.
 Tobin tracked the Espinosas to a camp and shot them.
 He cut off their heads and carried them in a sack back to Ft.
 Garland as proof of his success.
 When asked by Tappan how his trip had gone, Tobin reportedly replied, "So-so", then rolled the heads out of the sack and across the floor.
 The government had posted a reward for several thousand dollars (Dead or Alive) for the Espinosas, but Tobin never collected the full amount.
 The governor of Colorado gave him a coat like Kit Carson's and the Army gave him a Henry rifle.